 Housing Benefit

-From April 2018, most Local Housing Allowance (LHA) rates remained frozen at 2015/16 cash values.
+In 2020 to 2021, most Local Housing Allowance (LHA) rates remained frozen at 2015 to 2016 cash values.
 Rates in the least affordable areas were given Targeted Affordability Fund (TAF), which amounts to a three per cent increase.